 For duration, one year is generally reasonable.
 Two years is upheld in many circumstances.
 Restrictions beyond two years face increasing scrutiny, particularly when weighed against the hardship on the employee.

 For geographic scope, the restriction must correspond to the employer's competitive territory and the employee's area of responsibility.
-West Virginia's mountainous geography and dispersed population mean that geographic restrictions have a particular significance — a restriction covering a region with few employment alternatives imposes greater hardship than the same restriction in an area with abundant opportunities.
+West Virginia's mountainous geography and dispersed population mean that geographic restrictions have a particular significance.
+A restriction covering a region with few employment alternatives imposes greater hardship than the same restriction in an area with abundant opportunities.
 Courts evaluate geographic restrictions with attention to the realistic alternatives available to a departing employee.

 For scope of activity, the restriction must be limited to genuinely competitive work that threatens the protectable interest.